zestsoftware/collective.setdefaulteditor/README.txt

 - Create a template so the user can just click instead of having to edit the URL.

-- Check that the input for the wanted editor is sane: is that editor actually installed?

 - Also set the editor as new default in portal_memberdata.

 - Add tests.